Penang Food Guide – 40 Street Food To Try in 2023

 Penang Lor Bak is sweeter with the unique aroma of “five-spice powder” strips of pork loin and pork fat wrapped in beancurd skin and deep-fried.

-Other Lor Bak selections like prawn fritters, Tofu, Octopus, Chinese sausage, fishcake, and Century Egg.
+Other Lor Bak selections include prawn fritters, Tofu, Octopus, Chinese sausage, fishcake, and Century Egg.

 You eat a variety of deep-fried items dipped in a bowl of starchy braised sauce (Lor 卤) and chili sauce.